istio/istio.io/_blog/2018/traffic-mirroring.md

 * When traffic gets mirrored to a different service, that happens outside the critical path of the request
 * Responses to any mirrored traffic is ignored; traffic is mirrored as "fire-and-forget"
-* We'll need to have the 0 weighted route to hint to Istio to create the proper Envoy cluster under the covers; [this should be ironed out in future releases](https://github.com/istio/istio/issues/3270).
+* You'll need to have the 0-weighted route to hint to Istio to create the proper Envoy cluster under the covers; [this should be ironed out in future releases](https://github.com/istio/istio/issues/3270).

-For more on this, see the [Mirroring Task]({{home}}/docs/tasks/traffic-management/mirroring.html) from the Istio docs and see the more [comprehensive treatment of this scenario on my blog](http://blog.christianposta.com/microservices/traffic-shadowing-with-istio-reduce-the-risk-of-code-release/)
+Learn more about mirroring by visiting the [Mirroring Task]({{home}}/docs/tasks/traffic-management/mirroring.html) from the Istio docs and see the more [comprehensive treatment of this scenario on my blog](http://blog.christianposta.com/microservices/traffic-shadowing-with-istio-reduce-the-risk-of-code-release/).